Alternate Spellings of Surname: Sauerwein, Sourwine

 Sheridan’s 1864 Shenandoah Valley Campaign

 Attached to the Middle Military Division, Army of the Shenandoah from August through November of 1864, it was here at this time and this place that the now full-strength 47th Pennsylvania Volunteers would engage in their greatest moments of valor.

-On 19 September 1864, the 47th and the U.S. Army of the Shenandoah engaged the Confederate Army of Lieutenant General Jubal Early during the Battle of Opequan, Virginia.
-Also known as “Third Winchester,” many historians consider this intense battle with heavy casualties one of the most important of Sheridan’s Shenandoah Valley campaigns.
+On 19 September 1864, the 47th Pennsylvania Volunteers (as part of the U.S. Army of the Shenandoah) engaged the Confederate Army of Lieutenant-General Jubal Early during the Battle of Opequan, Virginia.
+Also known as “Third Winchester,” many historians consider this intense battle with heavy casualties to be one of the most important of Sheridan’s Shenandoah Valley campaigns.

 On the same day as the Union’s Opequan victory, Thomas Sauerwein was promoted to the rank of Sergeant.